Yarmouth, Nova Scotia: Climate

 Yarmouth has a humid continental climate (Köppen: Dfb), closely bordering on an oceanic climate (Köppen: Cfb), typical of climates surrounded by the sea but close to large continents such as southern Norway and coastal Hokkaido but with latitude variations.
-Being exactly in the -3 °C isotherm in the average of the coldest month (east of the city), causing that in peninsular areas like Yarmouth Bar and Cape Forchu are between a transition band for the oceanic climates (Cfb).
+Being near the -3 °C isotherm in the average of the coldest month (east of the city), causing that in peninsular areas like Yarmouth Bar and Cape Forchu are between a transition band for the oceanic climates (Cfb).
 Winters are cool and rainy with a January average of -2.6 C though owing to strong maritime influences, temperatures below -20 C are very rare, and the average high never drops to below freezing at any point in the year.
 During this period of time, the weather can be unsettled and cloudy due to the Nor'easters coming up the coast from the southwest.
 As a result, Yarmouth averages only 68–100 hours of sunshine from December to February or 25%–34% of possible sunshine.
 The average annual snowfall is 204.7 cm, which can come from Nor'easters from the southwest with a maximum snow depth of 9 cm in January, owing to its mild winters, among the mildest in Canada east of the Rockies.